 The application form and other relevant forms need to be prepared and filed with each local Labor Bureau with jurisdiction over a location at which an employer has employees.
 Also, a labor management agreement needs to be concluded between the employer and an employee representative (or labor union, if any).

 (d) Amount of subsidy

-As of 1 March 2020, depending on whether an employer is a large company or a small to medium-sized company, the subsidy amount shall be as follows:
+Depending on whether an employer is a large company or a small to mediumsized company, the subsidy amount based on the special measures shall be as follows: